-Seattle Central College has direct transfer agreements with four-year institutions throughout Washington state, including the University of Washington, Washington State University, and Seattle University.
-Philosophy graduates from Central have also transferred to out-of-state institutions.
-Program and admissions requirements vary from college-to-college.
-Contact a Central advisor to create an educational plan tailored to transfer to the institution of your choice.
-You can use the College Navigator search engine found at http://nces.ed.gov/collegenavigator to find Philosophy programs in Washington state or around the country.
+Seattle Central College has direct transfer agreements with four-year institutions throughout Washington state, including University of Washington, Washington State University and Seattle University.
+Social Science graduates from Central have also transferred to out-of-state institutions.
+Program and admissions requirements vary from college to college.
+Contact an advisor to create an educational plan tailored to transfer to the institution of your choice.
+You can use the College Navigator search engine found at http://nces.ed.gov/collegenavigator to find Social Science programs in Washington state or around the country.

-Pathway: PhilosophyArea of Study: Social Sciences, Humanities, and Language
+Pathway: Social Sciences Area of Study: Social Sciences, Humanities, and Language